leezxBIT/ssl_censnet/README.md

 # CensNet
-Code release for ["Co-embedding of Nodes and Edges with Graph Neural Networks"](https://arxiv.org/abs/2010.13242) (IEEE PAMI 2020) and ["CensNet: Convolution with Edge-Node Switching in Graph Neural Networks"](https://www.ijcai.org/Proceedings/2019/369) (IJCAI 2019)
+Code is from ["Co-embedding of Nodes and Edges with Graph Neural Networks"](https://arxiv.org/abs/2010.13242) (IEEE PAMI 2020) and ["CensNet: Convolution with Edge-Node Switching in Graph Neural Networks"](https://www.ijcai.org/Proceedings/2019/369) (IJCAI 2019)

 # Prerequisites
 * Python3